Theoretical Modeling of Large Language Model Self-Improvement Training Dynamics Through Solver-Verifier Gap: Theoretical Modeling of Self-Improvement Training Dynamics

 where $\hat{y}_{i}(t)$ denotes the LLM output.
 In our framework, uncertainty metrics serve as inverse metrics of capability: a lower uncertainty value ($U_s$ or $U_v$) indicates a higher corresponding capability.
 Note that both $U_s(t)$ and $U_v(t)$ contains randomness, since $\hat{y}_{i}(t)$ is randomly generated by LLM, and the score $s(\cdot)$ in $\hat{y}^{\text{BoN}}_{i}(t)$ is also randomly generated by LLM.
 However, since the prompts $x_i$ are independent, the randomness could be controlled when the number of prompts $n$ is large.

 \textbf{Self-Improvement.} We deploy self-improvement based on the above solver-verifier framework, similar to \citet{huang2025selfimprovement}.
 Notably, the verifier is slightly different, since we want to include more verification information.
 Overall, we first generate responses from the LLM.
 The optimization objective is to minimize the average uncertainty of BoN responses.
-The loss function $L_t(f)$ for a training step $t$ with function $f$ is defined as the verifier uncertainty $U_v(t)$:

-By minimizing $L_t(f)$, we steer the model to increase the likelihood of generating high-quality responses, improving its solver capability.
-We summarize one-step self-improvement algorithm in~\cref{alg:si}.
+The loss function $L_t(f)$ for a training step $t$ with function $f$ is defined as the verifier uncertainty $U_v(t)$: $L_t(f) \triangleq U_v(t) =-\frac{1}{n}\sum_{i=1}^{n}\log\ \pi_f(\hat{y}_{i}^{\text{BoN}}(t)|x_i).$ By minimizing $L_t(f)$, we steer the model to increase the likelihood of generating high-quality responses, improving its solver capability.
+We summarize one-step self-improvement algorithm in~\cref{alg.1}.